Ethereum Tokens

 Submission 1: You must deploy the two smart contracts to our private Ethereum blockchain.
 It’s fine if you deploy it a few times to test it.
 The contract addresses of these deployments are in the tokens.py file that you submit.

-Submission 2: You will need to upload your cryptocurrency logo (properly named!) to URLs provided on the Canvas landing page.
+Submission 2: You will need to upload your cryptocurrency logo (properly named!) to URLs provided in the blockchain explorer’s links section.
 Note that the logo for your cryptocurrency and the NFT images are uploaded to different URLs!

 Submission 3: You need to send me exactly 10.0 of your token cryptocurrency, and also one of your NFTs.
-The address to send that to is on the Canvas landing page.
+The address to send that to is in the blockchain explorer’s links section.
 The transaction hashes of these go into the tokens.py file.

 Submission 4: You need to create one NFT on the course-wide NFT manager, and two on your NFTManager.